In english

 Welcome to flåttkart.no – a website where anyone who wants can report tick sightings on humans and pets/other animals.

 Flåttkart.no was launched on June 30th 2022.
-Approximately 10500 tick sightings have been registered so far (updated 17.nov.2022).
+Approximately 14 300 tick sightings have been registered so far (updated November 2024).
 In the long run, when we receive even more registrations, the map will give the public information about the distribution of ticks in Norway.
 The purpose of this «citizen science» project is to create an interactive tick map for Norway based on data collected by the public.
-There are maps that show the distribution of sheep ticks (Ixodes ricinus) in Norway, but they are starting to get a few years old, and are based on slightly different information and other sources.
-This will be a map where the citizens in Norway (or tourists) contributes, and will thus be different.
 In order to be able to map tick observations as broadly and up-to-date as possible, we hope that as many people as possible want to contribute to our project.

 How to report tick sightings